-The Office of Integrated Marketing Communications owns and operates the only official university drone for the purpose of capturing aerial footage of campuses or events for its marketing communications or other defined purposes.
+The Office of Marketing and Communications owns and operates the only official university drone for the purpose of capturing aerial footage of campuses or events for its marketing communications or other defined purposes.
 The use of drones for hobby or recreational use on Quinnipiac University property is not permitted.
 Any use of a UAS from or over the campus or inside a campus building is strictly prohibited except under the following circumstances:

 Educational or Research Use